Sammaye/MongoYii/readme.md

 ## Validation

-The validation has pretty much not changed except for one validator which required some rewriting, the unique validator.
+The validation has pretty much not changed except for the names of certain validators due to Yiis own requiring SQL.

-Basically the `CUniqueValidator` has been retro-fitted to work for MongoDB so the call to the validator is the same but you must take into account that the name of the validator is now `EMongoUniqueValidator`.
+### unique

+The `unique` validator is now the `EMongoUnqiueValidator`.

+	array('username', 'EMongoUniqueValidator', 'className' => 'User', 'attributeName' => 'username')

+### exist

+The `exist` validator is now the `EMongoExistValidator`.

+	array('user_id', 'EMongoExistValidator', 'className' => 'User', 'attributeName' => '_id')

+### EMongoIdValidator

+This validator was added as a easy, yet flexible, method to automate the conversion of hexidecimal representation of `MongoId`s (for example: `addffrg33334455add0001`) to the
+`MongoId` object for database manipulation.
+This validator can also handle arrays of strings that need converting to `MongoId`s.

+	array('ids,id', 'EMongoIdValidator'), // ids is an array while id is a single string value

+### EMongoSubdocumentValidator

+This is the subdocument validator, please see the "Subdocuments" section for full documentation.

 ## Subdocuments